Using CloudFlare DNSSEC with DNSimple

 The first step is to enable DNSSEC at CloudFlare:

 Copy the DS Record

 Once it is enabled, you will see information about the DS record.
 We have two ways to enter the information, either field-by-field entry or quick entry, which allows you to paste the entire record into a single field.
 For CloudFlare, just click the full DS record and it will be copied to your clipboard.

 Configure Your DS Record

 Log into to your DNSimple account and go to the domain’s management page.
-At the bottom of the Domain tab you will see a card for enabling DS records.
-Click Configure DS Record.
+Click “Configure” on the DNSSEC tab.

 If your domain’s registry supports DNSSEC, the DS record will now be enabled.